-To show that $b$ is WWPD${}^+$ we must show that no element of $N$ interchanges the endpoints of $\ell_{\tilde{X}_0}$.
+To show that $b$ is WWPD${}^+$, we must show that no element of $N$ interchanges the endpoints of $\ell_{\tilde{X}_0}$.
 If an element of $N$ fixes $\ell_{\tilde{X}_0}$ then it also fixes the domain $\tilde{X}_0$.
 The stabilizer of $\tilde{X}_0$ is conjugate to $\pi_1(S)\times \Z$ where $X=S\times S^1$.
 Clearly, no element of this stabilizer interchanges the endpoints of $\ell_{\tilde{X}_0}$. \end{proof}

-Hence by Proposition \ref{prop:qmconstruction} there is a homogeneous quasimorphism $q_0:N\to \R$ with $q_0(a)=0$ and $q_0(b)\neq 0$.
-We will use this to define a quasimorphism $\pi_1(M)\to\R$.
-We first modify $q_0$ to a quasimorphism $q_0':N\to \R$ as follows.
+Hence by Proposition \ref{prop:qmconstruction} there is a homogeneous quasimorphism $q_0\colon N\to \R$ with $q_0(a)=0$ and $q_0(b)\neq 0$.
+We will use this to define a quasimorphism $\pi_1(M)\to\R$ by using a technique from the proof of \cite[Lemma~7.2]{symmetric}.
+In order to apply this technique, we must first modify $q_0$ to a quasimorphism $q_0'\colon N\to \R$ as follows.
 Choose $h$ to be a representative of the nontrivial coset of $N$ in $\pi_1(M)$ and define Since $N$ is normal, $q_0'$ is indeed a map $N\to \R$.
-Moreover, $q_0'$ extends to a homogeneous quasimorphism $q:\pi_1(M)\to \R$ defined by (In other words, $q|_N=q_0'$).
-The fact that $q$ is a quasimorphism is given in the proof of \cite[Lemma~7.2]{symmetric}, and it is quite easy to check that it is homogeneous.
+Moreover, $q_0'$ extends to a homogeneous quasimorphism $q\colon \pi_1(M)\to \R$ defined by (In other words, $q|_N=q_0'$.)
+The fact that $q$ is a quasimorphism is given in the proof of \cite[Lemma~7.2]{symmetric}, and it is straightforward to check that it is homogeneous.
 Our main tool in this section is the following:

 \begin{lem} For $K$ large enough, $q(a)=0$ and $q(b)\neq 0$. \end{lem}